A Major Member Benefit

 Additional Insurance

-The intention of the BSHAA master policy is to provide its members with cover for any professional Medical Malpractice and/or Public Liability claims arising from their work.
+The BSHAA master policy intends to provide its members with cover for any professional Medical Malpractice and/or Public Liability claims arising from their work.

 Other liabilities – members are encouraged to review the requirements for Employers Liability and may also wish to have Products Liability cover in place (though this should ultimately rest with the manufacturer).